 Adult students, 24 years of age or older, may earn the Bachelor of Arts in Liberal Studies (LS) degree by completing a broad, liberal arts-based curriculum.
 A minimum of 120 semester hours is required for the LS degree.
 Courses in this program are scheduled to facilitate attendance by those having other full-time responsibilities.
 The Liberal Studies program was approved to be an accelerated degree program for adults with an alternative core curriculum that includes the minimum required hours with a different distribution of required classes.
 Students benefit from a wide scope of special topic seminar classes that are student driven.
 These classes explore events and attitudes through critical thinking and interaction with other adult students.
 Students less than 24 years of age at the time of admission may be accepted at the discretion of the Assistant Dean of University College.

-Students begin by enrolling in general education courses and completing English Composition I and II.
+Students begin by enrolling in general education courses and completing College Composition I and II.
 In conjunction with individual advising, students are introduced to research in the liberal studies by emphasizing processes that build effective critical thinking and writing as foundations.
 Students progress to topical seminars that utilize the foundational skills developed earlier in the program.
 Students choose a concentration related to an area that meets their professional or personal goals.
 Students take an active role in determining the direction and content of their learning.
 This program can also serve as a degree completion option for those with existing college credit.

 The Liberal Studies (LS) program seminars can be completed entirely online.
 Minimum computer skills are advised for online courses, such as internet navigation, Blackboard, email, and basic knowledge of Microsoft Office.